La. passer sparrow, small

 Five to six inches long.
 Bright red forehead, throat and upper breast.

 Brown back and wings, long brown tail.

-Dull white underside
+Dull white underside streaked with brown.
 Short broad beak.
 Often mistaken for the

 Purple Finch, however not quite as richly colored.